 Other rare but severe side effects include difficulty breathing, swelling of the face, hands, feet, or legs, seizures, hives, skin eruptions, skin peeling, loss of consciousness, and rigidity of the muscles.
 Seek medical intervention for these as they are potentially life-threatening.

-In 2014, the FDA and DEA mandated that all acetaminophen products were pared back to a maximum of 325mg of the analgesic ingredient per dose, with other cautions for safety reasons.
-All previous versions of Norco containing more than 325mg acetaminophen have been discontinued.1
+By 2018, the FDA and DEA mandated that all hydrocodone/acetaminophen products were pared back to a maximum of 325mg of the analgesic ingredient per dose, with other cautions for safety reasons.
+All previous versions of Norco containing more than 325mg acetaminophen have been discontinued, though there is a chance that generic versions may still exist.1

 Taking acetaminophen in high doses or for a long period of time can result in liver impairment, kidney failure, and death.
 Other risks include the severe reactions we outlined in the section on “side effects.”
 For these reasons, the FDA and DEA made certain changes to the way Norco is manufactured, labeled, and prescribed.
 Hydrocodone remains a drug with a high risk of addiction, overdose, and death.4,5